ENCODE-DCC/caper/scripts/gcp_caper_server/README.md

 $ caper list
 ```

-Caper will localize any files (URLs and URIs) on `/opt/caper/local_loc_dir/` e.g. your FASTQs and reference genome data defined in an input JSON.
+Caper will localize big data files (URLs and URIs) on a GCS bucket directory `--gcp-loc-dir`, which defaults to `[GCP_OUT_DIR]/.caper_tmp/` if not defined. e.g. your FASTQs and reference genome data defined in an input JSON.